A Color-Managed Linux Workflow

 Partly out of curiosity, and partly to help widen the horizon of digital photography, I have worked through a color management workflow entirely in Linux, from raw photo to monitor to print.
 It is actually a continuation of my page on zone system calibration in linux.
 I must admit that the results were more a “proof of concept” than an ideal workflow, partly because of available alternatives, and partly because of limitations on my own ability to print in Linux.

-Operating system: Korora 20, 64-bit.
-Korora is a Fedora remix that includes third-party and proprietary software that makes it easier to use out-of-the-box than Fedora, while retaining the “bleeding edge,” “state-of-the-art” qualities of the latter.
+Operating system: Korora 20 (a Fedora remix), 64-bit.
 The applications below were all installed from the repositories, except for TurboPrint which was an .rpm download.

 Color management application: Argyll Color Management System 1.6.3, by Graeme Gill.
 For Linux, there is no real alternative.
 I mainly followed the tutorials on the Typical usage Scenarios and Examples page, together with the documentation for each individual program.